codebird/my-gcloud/readme.md

 # My Gcloud

-I work on many projects at the same time, each project has its own gcloud project, and many are on different gcloud account of mine.
+I work on many projects at the same time, each project has its own gcloud project, and many are on different gcloud accounts of mine.
 I always hated having to change from 1 project to another...

 > gcloud config set account X

-> gcloud config set project Y
+>gcloud config set project Y

 etc... enters gcloud configuration, so you create a configuration and you set the project and account for it and that's it, the only problem remaining was that to create a configuration you still had to run multiple commands to set project zone and account, additionally you still had the issue of gke.
 You can't link a gke to a configuration, and if by mistake you run a simple command